rdkcentral/rdk-halif-closed_captions/docs/pages/closed-captions_halSpec.md

 ### Logging and debugging requirements

 This interface is required to support DEBUG, INFO, WARNING, TRACE and ERROR messages.
 INFO, TRACE and DEBUG should be disabled by default and enabled when required.
+The log level can be controlled from /tmp/hal_cc_debug.ini file.
+Configuration file template - LOG.HAL.CC =

 ### Memory and performance requirements